-Michiel de Haas graduated with a BA in liberal arts and sciences (2007, Summa Cum Laude) and an MA in history (2012, Cum Laude) from Utrecht University.
+Michiel de Haas is assistant professor at the Rural and Environmental History Group.
+He graduated with a BA in liberal arts and sciences (2007, Summa Cum Laude) and an MA in history (2012, Cum Laude) from Utrecht University.
 He completed his Ph.D.
 (2017, Cum Laude) at Wageningen University, with a thesis entitled Rural livelihoods and agricultural commercialization in colonial Uganda: conjunctures of external influences and local realities.
-He currently works as a postdoctoral researcher and lecturer at the Rural and Environmental History Group.
-His research focuses on the economic history of sub-Saharan Africa, with expertise in East and Central Africa, Uganda in particular.
-His thematic interests include the long-term development of living standards, access to education and income inequality, as well as the determinants and impact of agricultural commercialization.
+His research focuses on the economic history of sub-Saharan Africa, with expertise in rural East and Central Africa, Uganda in particular.
+His thematic interests include the long-term development of living standards, economic migration, social and economic inequality, as well as the determinants and impact of agricultural commercialization and primary commodity specialization.

 De Haas, M. ‘Measuring rural welfare in colonial Africa: did Uganda's smallholders thrive?’
 The Economic History Review, 70, 2 (2017), pp. 605-31.